AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/HasRoleClassReference_1.md

 SystemUnitFamilyType.HasRoleClassReference Method (String, Boolean)
 ===================================================================
-AutomationML 2.1 APIDetermines whether this SystemUnitClass object has a SupportedRoleClass with the specified CAEX path reference.
+Determines whether this SystemUnitClass object has a SupportedRoleClass with the specified CAEX path reference.
 If inheritance relation should be regarded, the optional parameter 'regardInheritance' should be set.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)